shalb/terraform-aws-k3s/README.md

 <!-- END OF PRE-COMMIT-TERRAFORM DOCS HOOK -->

-## Worker node groups configuration options
+## Worker nodes groups configuration options

 `worker_node_groups` is a list of maps, each element of which describes one k3s worker nodes group and must correspond to the options described below.